 A liberal market advocate, the co-authoring Kell wrote in the same NYT article in June, “Businesses don’t need governments to tell them whether or where to treat their workers properly, invest in their communities, or contribute to the broader social fabric from which they source both their customers and their employees.
 They can — and should — do these things by themselves.”
 On the contrary, in an earlier article, Confino wrote, “Kell is anxious to act because he recognizes that the corporate sector is moving far too slowly to deal with the enormity of the social and environmental challenges heading this way.”

-With recent voices such as Patrick Haack arguing that the corporate misuse and disregard of the Compact’s principles discredited the Global Compact as a vital instrument for private governance, Kell must have put his colleagues at the Compact under pressure in preparation for Rio+20.
-Swiss-based Haack conducts research in the legitimacy of global participant organizations such as the Global Compact that rally for transnational governance solutions.
+With recent voices such as Patrick Haack, a researcher at the University of Zurich, arguing that the corporate misuse and disregard of the Compact’s principles discredited the Global Compact as a vital instrument for private governance, Kell must have put his colleagues at the Compact under pressure in preparation for Rio+20.
+Mr Haack conducts research in the legitimacy of global participant organizations such as the Global Compact that rally for transnational governance solutions.

 Only some months before Rio+20, the Global Compact initiated a “cleaning up the organization” – a change in strategy and discourse in response to its loss of credibility.
 Kell said to The Guardian in March, that he is dealing with member companies who were acting as “free riders who joined but had no intention to stay engaged.”
 Conscientious critics were afraid that this is “just a change in discourse inspired by a new PR strategy.”